samyak45/my-old-website/_posts/2016-09-16-revolutionaries-vs-rebels.md

 Then, provided the post doesn't become too long, I will cover Che Guevera, the 'Revolutionary Rebel', to cite an example where revolution becomes rebellion.

-(Hopefully) after that I will conclude.
+(Hopefully) after that, I will conclude.

 See Ya.